About the Denver Press Club

 Most likely the answer is someone you know.
-From governors to students, we are growing group of roughly 400 members dedicated to journalism and our community.
+From governors to students, we are growing group of over 500 members dedicated to journalism and our community.
 We represent both active and retired media as well as professionals working in politics, public relations, marketing and advertising, education, health care, government, law, lobbying, students and many others.

 Board and Governance

 Our board of directors is composed of journalists and communications professionals from various news organizations and other firms throughout Denver.
 Meet our board of directors

 Notable Milestones in Press Club History

 1867: Denver journalists first meet as “a press club”